-Bruce Lee’s Jeet Kune Do is a hybrid system consisting of straight forward movements, techniques and drills.
+Bruce Lee’s Jeet Kune Do is a hybrid system consisting of straightforward movements, techniques and drills.

 The system works on the use of different ‘tools’ for different situations.
 These situations are broken down into ranges (Kicking, Punching, Trapping and Grabbing), with techniques flowing smoothly between each of them.

 A philosophy with guiding thoughts and reactions.
 It was named for the concept of interception, or attacking your opponent while he is about to attack.

 However, the name Jeet Kune Do was often said by Bruce Lee to be just a name.
 He himself often referred to it as “The art of expressing the human body” in his writings and in interviews.
-Through his studies Bruce came to believe that styles had become too rigid, and unrealistic.
-He believed that combat was spontaneous, and that a martial artist cannot predict it, only react to it, and that a good martial artist should “Be like water” and move fluidly without hesitation.
+Through his studies, Bruce came to believe that styles had become too rigid, and unrealistic.
+He believed that combat was spontaneous, and that a martial artist cannot predict it, only react to it, and that a good martial artist should “be like water” and move fluidly without hesitation.

-During lessons students will learn a varied array of different skills and techniques, from focus mitt work to grabbing, escaping, defending and attacking.
+During lessons, students learn an array of different skills and techniques, from focus mitt work and boxing skills to grabbing, escaping, defending and attacking.

 You will learn both armed and unarmed skills to enable a greater understanding of weaponry and motion.

 Ultimately, learning to move fluidly and evade all manner of attacks.